-- the word 'school' will be taken to denote schools and colleges within NYCC - the word 'manager' will be taken to denote the Headteacher or other school manager, as appropriate

-The words 'working days' will denote the days on which the Authority is open for normal business (i.e. excludes weekends and public holidays).
+- the word 'school' will be taken to denote schools and colleges that have adopted this procedure - the word 'manager' will be taken to denote the Headteacher or other school manager, as appropriate - the word 'union' will be taken to denote unions that are recognised by NYCC for collective bargaining purposes - The words 'working days' will denote the days on which the Authority is open for normal business (i.e. excludes weekends and public holidays).
 In schools 'working days' are defined as those days on which the school is open to pupils or for designated staff training days.
 For school staff who work 'full year' it will also include those days on which they are contracted to work in the school closure periods.
 The number of working days is not affected by whether an employee is contracted to work full-time or part-time.